-1. No Strategy at All
+1. No Blog Strategy at All

 2. Content Isn't Relevant

 Many bloggers seem to lose sight of who their audience is and who they’re writing for.
 To stay relevant, you need to have a clear understanding of your buyer personas—your ideal customer.
 Remember, your content should follow the 80/20 cocktail party rule.
 This means you should talk about what other people care about 80% of the time and talk about yourself just 20% of the time.

 3. Lack of Content Contributors

-You don’t have to be a polished writer to contribute.
+You don’t have to be a polished writer to contribute!
 LeadG2’s content specialists are experts at pulling ideas from the “non-writer’s” brain, creating an outline they approve, and then letting a skilled writer add the finishing touches.
 It doesn’t have to be a painful process.
-I’ve seen the best blog articles start with just a few notes scribbled on a cocktail napkin.
+We've witnessed some of the best blog articles start with just a few notes scribbled on a cocktail napkin.

 4. Articles Dead-End to Nowhere

 Provide a path for prospects to continue to explore the topic that drew their attention.
-Take your prospect “by the digital hand” and escort them to various other resources and topics they may find helpful.
+Take your prospect by the digital hand and escort them to various other resources and topics they may find helpful.
 Keep them on your website as long as possible.
 More importantly, build in lead capture functionality so you know who is consuming your content.
 This is done by creating offers for premium content like eBooks, webinars, whitepapers, etc. Then strategically place CTA (call-to-action) buttons and corresponding landing pages and lead capture forms on your website and blog.

 5. Leads Aren’t Nurtured